amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 f x,xx @ v → ... ## whole argument vector can be referenced in f as v
 ```

-***support type classes, not classes***—Fortran is a scientific DSL, and dependent algebraic data types are more than adequate for modelling scientific data.
+***support type classes, not object classes***—Fortran is a scientific DSL, and dependent algebraic data types are more than adequate for modelling scientific data.
 As such, there is no need for Fortran to provide object modelling facilities.
 To implement data hiding with abstract data types, instead of OO classes with fine-grained visibility modifiers (private, protected, and public), we rely on coarser but simpler alternative: modules containing selectively exported types and values.
 And to implement ad hoc polymorphism, instead of OO object inheritance, we rely on the equally-expressive, Haskell-style type classes.

 A type class roughly corresponds to Java `interface`.
 It defines a collection of functions (behaviours) which can be reused (inherited) by making a type an instance (implementation) of the desired type class (interface).
 Below, we declare the `Show` type class whose primary behaviour is to convert a value of some type $\alpha$ to a Unicode string representation.